mj2770/Theoretical-model-for-the-assessment-of-probe-capture-sequencing/README.md

 * Date: 3/7/24
 * Author: Minxi
 * Final Version: 2.0
-* Acknowledgement: Special thanks to Rose Kantor for her contributions to discussing the model and assisting with editing all descriptions..
+* Acknowledgement: Special thanks to Rose Kantor for her contributions to discussing the model and assisting with editing all descriptions.

 ---
 ## Goals: